Top facebook2x Top youtube2x Top instagram2x Top phone2x 01425483692 Top email2x Email us Top search2x Basket Login Join

 How does a Pursuit Race work?

-In a pursuit race, boats of different speeds start at different times based on their RYA Portsmouth Number (PN).
-All boats are finished at the same time which for 2023 is 67 minutes after the base time/ counter start 00 for the faster fleet, and a 45 minute parallel race for the slower fleet which kicks off 45 minutes from finish time.
+In a Wednesday pursuit race, boats of different speeds start at different times based on their RYA Portsmouth Number (PN).
+All boats are finished at the same time which for 2024 again is 67 minutes after the base time/ counter start 00 for the faster fleet, and a 45 minute parallel race for the slower fleet which kicks off 45 minutes from finish time.
 The boat(s) in front of their respective fleet at that time win.

 In theory, every boat would be at the same place at the finish time but vagaries of wind, tactics, personal performance etc. means the boats are usually well spread out!.

-At Spinnaker, our Wednesday Personal Pursuits have an special element where each helm starts according to their own personal adjustment within their class.
+At Spinnaker, our pursuit races have an special element where each helm starts according to their own personal adjustment within their class.
 In the faster fleet, a top sailor will add +7 minutes to the Class start time.
 Helms with progressively less experience/ success will have earlier start times ranging from no (0) adjust through to +6 minutes.
 There is a one minute difference for each grade.
 For the slower fleet we have 4 personal adjusts also separated by one minute.
 Please speak with James.

 You need to watch the big COUNTER board at the Race Hut, or the Committee Boat which displays the start time counter in whole minutes.